openvinotoolkit/datumaro/site/content/en/docs/formats/synthia.md

   Annotations are given using a color representation.

 When importing a dataset, only `GT/LABELS` folder will be used.
-If it is missing, `GT/COLOR` folder will be used
+If it is missing, `GT/COLOR` folder will be used.

 The original dataset also contains depth information, but Datumaro does not currently support it.